forestgrape/coronavirus/ideas_to_explore/hypotheses_nidovirales.md

 [in work]

 ## Relevance
-To know the evolutionary hosts is helps to understand Nidovirales.
-An understanding in turn can enable us to steer coronaviruses infections including SARS-CoV-2.
+To know the evolutionary hosts helps to understand Nidovirales.
+Understanding in turn can enable us to steer coronaviruses infections, including SARS-CoV-2 infections.
 * #### Analyse & Understand
     Knowing and be able to observe the prehuman hosts is useful for research to better understand SARS-like coronaviruses:
     - Better understand transmission and evolution of SARS-like viruses.